news

 • It's easy to accidentally replace your human readable names with mysterious hashes.

-• There is no indication that conflicts are present unless you runtodo.
+• There is no indication that conflicts are present unless you run todo.

 • The suggested order of edits sometimes leads you in a circle.